yuabhishek14/Production-E2E-Pipeline/Kubernetes-Integration.md

 #### Automate Image Versioning in Deployment manifest

-Currently we have to manually update the image version in the deployment.yaml file in our gitops repo.
+- Currently we have to manually update the image version in the deployment.yaml file in our gitops repo.
-To automate this process
+To automate this process we have to add a new stage in our existing pipeline to trigger a new pipeline with parameters .
+We will pass the Image_Tag parameter to the new GitOps pipeline which will then update the image-tag in deployement.yaml file in repo .
+Then the ArgoCd will always get the latest image automatically

 Create Jenkins API Token